 When students are indoctrinated against Israel at such a young age, they are easy targets for on-campus anti-Semitic hate groups, such as Students for Justice in Palestine.
 Biased professors who vilify Israel, ignore terrorist attacks against Jewish people, and diminish Jewish connection to the land lend further credence to an anti-Jewish narrative.

 The now-infamous “Conflict Over Gaza” conference at University of North Carolina/Duke University in March 2019 spurred the United States Department of Education to investigate misuse of Title VI funding.
-Some clips from the conference are available on the NCCI YouTube site.
+This ultimately resulted in UNC entering into a Resolution Agreement, which required the university to “…ensure that students enrolled in the University are not subjected to a hostile environment.”
+Some clips from the Gaza conference are available on the NCCI YouTube channel.

 Significantly, President Trump in December 2019 signed an executive order aimed at protecting Jewish students from discrimination under Title VI.
 But the targeting of Jews under the banner of “academic freedom” has been a problem for years.
 Duke University Press published the blatantly anti-Semitic “Right to Maim” in 2017, claiming Israel intentionally maims Muslim Palestinians to oppress them.
 To date, Duke University refuses to disavow the work, a modern-day blood libel against Jews and Israel.